 The Master of Arts in Teaching (MAT) degree takes a different approach from other degrees in that it focuses primarily on the advancement of your teaching career (as with our partner USC Rossier School of Education’s degree program).
 Coursework with this degree will focus on subject area expertise and pedagogical theory and implementation.
 Oftentimes Master of Arts in Teaching degrees are closely paired with in-classroom experience that allows MAT students to implement their new skills and knowledge.
 This is a very teaching focused degree that is best suited for those who wish to remain in a classroom setting, with direct contact to students.

-Additional options for advancing, or beginning, your teaching career include the Master of Arts in Education and Master of Science in Education degrees.
+Additional options for advancing, or beginning, your teaching career include the Master of Arts in Education, Master of Science in Education, and Master of Science in Teaching (sponsored) degrees.
 These degrees are less wide spread than the previous two but both have their advantages.
 A Master of Arts in Education degree allows a bit more freedom to choose between administration and in-classroom teaching and less focus on one or the other, while the Master of Science in Education degree is more appropriate for people interested in educational research.

 Ultimately, whether you want to move beyond the classroom or simply become the best teacher you can, any program you choose will greatly benefit your teaching career.
 It will increase your value to your employer and society as a whole by making you better prepared to teach, inspire, and lead our children into a future where their education is more important than anything else.